Sample COVID-19 Guidelines For Facilities & Studios: Fitness, Dance, Gymnastics, Martial Arts, Etc.

 - If COVID Symptoms Exhibited At Facility Or During Event: If a staff member, participant, parent/guardian, or other spectator exhibits symptoms during an event, they should immediately be separated and sent home or to a health care facility depending on the severity of the symptoms.

 - Duty To Disclose, Quarantine, And Return To Activity: If a staff member or participant has tested positive for COVID-19, exhibits symptoms but has not been tested, or has had close contact, such staff member or parent/guardian on behalf of participant must immediately notify the COVID-19 coordinator and must remain in quarantine until meeting state or CDC Criteria For Discontinuing Home Isolation.
-Return to activity should be cleared by the COVID-19 coordinator who may require written clearance from a health care professional.
+Return to activity should be cleared by the COVID-19 coordinator in accordance with CDC guidelines.

 - Notification Of Third Parties: The COVID-19 coordinator should notify local health officials, staff, and family members of participants immediately of any lab confirmed case of COVID-19 for any staff member or participant while complying with local and state privacy/ confidentiality laws as well as with HIPAA and the Americans With Disabilities Act.